-Delaware River Watershed Fellowship Job Description
+Delaware River Watershed Fellowship Job Description at Berks Nature

 Overview: Berks Nature is working with other local environmental centers in an effort to build a network focused on constituency building and stewardship of the Delaware River Watershed.
-This network of 23 environmental centers, spread across the Delaware River watershed, is interconnected by The Circuit, the regional trail network of multi-use bike/pedestrian trails and waterways (rivers, streams, creeks.)
+This network of 23 environmental centers, spread across the Delaware River watershed, is interconnected by The Circuit, the regional trail network of multiuse bike/pedestrian trails and waterways (rivers, streams, creeks.)
 The Centers network seeks to hire 23 young people (one at each center,) for a 12 week summer fellowship designed to advance our collective impact across the watershed.
 This program will foster watershed stewardship by establishing a team of ambassadors and building capacity for a network of centers.
 At Berks Nature, we believe that nature is essential to our quality of life.
 We demonstrate this each and every day by protecting nature through our land protection and watershed restoration efforts; and by connecting people to nature through education, trails, community gardens, EcoCamp, and more!
 Our organization recently opened a new education center, The Nature Place, which opened in Fall 2017.
 The addition of this facility significantly increased our environmental education programs, and helps us connect people of all ages to nature.

-Position Summary: The Delaware River Watershed Fellow will serve as an ambassador for Berks Nature and the Delaware River Watershed by engaging our watershed community, emphasizing the importance of watershed stewardship and helping Berks Nature reach and engage new and underserved audiences.
+Position Summary: The Delaware River Watershed Fellow will serve as an ambassador for the City of Reading, Berks Nature and the Delaware River Watershed by engaging our watershed community, emphasizing the importance of watershed stewardship and helping Berks Nature reach and engage new and underserved audiences.
 By the end of the 12 weeks of service, Fellows will have become local watershed experts and ambassadors to their community and will have introduced many new people to their local trails, waterways, and environmental center, as well as the steps they can take to help restore and protect the Delaware River Watershed.

 Position Location: Reading, PA.
-The Nature Place and Berks Nature offices are located at 575 Saint Bernardine St. in Reading.
+The Nature Place and Berks Nature offices are located at 575 Saint Bernardine St in Reading.

-Participate in a mandatory 3 day Watershed Stewardship Training at Pocono Environmental Education Center (overnight, June 13-15.) http://www.peec.org
+- Participate in a mandatory 3 day Watershed Stewardship Training at Pocono Environmental Education Center (overnight, June 10-12.) http://www.peec.org

-Complete a required Capstone project to be presented at the end of season Watershed Fellowship Summit, August 16.
+- Complete a required Capstone project to be presented at the end of season Watershed Fellowship Summit, August 14.
 This individual project should help enhance network goals, deepen the

-Fellows will be expected to participate in regular online interaction with the other Watershed Fellows through an online discussion platform.
+- Fellows will be expected to participate in regular online interaction with the other Watershed Fellows through an online discussion platform.

-Fellows will be required to visit at least two other Environmental Centers in the network in order to gain a more complete understanding of the Delaware River Watershed.
+- Fellows will be required to visit at least two other Environmental Centers in the network in order to gain a more complete understanding of the Delaware River Watershed.

 - The Watershed Fellow will become a local expert on Angelica Creek Park, and the demonstration projects in and around The Nature Place.

-Fellows will engage the Angelica Creek Park community, talking with trail users in and around the park, providing resources like trail maps, event flyers, membership information, and tours of The Nature Place.
+- Fellows will engage the Angelica Creek Park community, talking with trail users in and around the park, providing resources like trail maps, event flyers, membership information, and tours of The Nature Place.

-Fellows will monitor and document trail activity, gathering data on how the trail is being used through surveys and through daily observation.
+- Fellows will monitor and document trail activity, gathering data on how the trail is being used through surveys and through daily observation.

-Assist with environmental education and programming along the trail.
+- Assist with environmental education and programming along the trail.

-Assist with daily office tasks as needed.
+- Assist with daily office tasks as needed.

 Qualifications and Experience:

-- Age 18-30 by June 3 start date.
+- Age 18-30 by June 1st start date.

 - Excellent oral and written communication skills; superior interpersonal skills with a demonstrated commitment to cultural diversity also necessary.

 - A positive attitude and good sense of humor, as well as comfort working independently as a leader and part of a team, when needed.

 - Ability to work in a dynamic fast-paced environment and juggle multiple, changing priorities; strong time and project management skills needed.

-Berks Nature is dedicated to building a culturally diverse organization and strongly encourages applications from minorities and women.
+- Berks Nature is dedicated to building a culturally diverse organization and strongly encourages applications from minorities and women.
 Bilingual/Spanish speaking a plus.

-Occasional evening and weekend hours required.
+- Evening and weekend hours required.
 Valid PA driver’s license required or proficient with public transportation.

-- June 4: Fellows start date at Berks Nature
+- June 1: Fellows start date at Berks Nature

-- June 12 – 14: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center (Food and accommodations provided.)
+- June 10 – 12: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center (Food and accommodations provided.)

-- August 16: Watershed Fellowship Summit.
+- August 14: Watershed Fellowship Summit.

-- August 23: Last day of full-time Fellowship, additional hours available throughout the year.
+- August 21: Last day of full-time Fellowship, additional hours available throughout the year.